sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 1. Select **Close** to exit out of the PI to OCS Agent wizard.

-    **Result**: The PI to OCS Configuration Utility opens.
+   The PI to OCS Configuration Utility opens.
 See [Run the PI to OCS Agent Configuration Utility](xref:pi-to-ocs-utility) for instructions.

     **Note:** The PI to OCS Agent is not registered until you add and configure a Data Archive.